panlybero/gae-dgl/README.md

-# This is a fork from shionhonda/gae-dgl fixing the issues that where left unresolved
+# This is a fork from shionhonda/gae-dgl fixing the issues that were left unresolved

 # GAE-DGL